shariq-mohammed/SpikeSlabEEG/README.md

 # SpikeSlabEEG

-R package for "Mohammed, S., Dey, D.K. and Zhang, Y., 2019.
+R package for "[Mohammed, S.](shariq-mohammed.github.io), Dey, D.K. and Zhang, Y., 2019.
 Bayesian variable selection using spike-and-slab priors with application to high dimensional electroencephalography data by local modelling.
-Journal of the Royal Statistical Society: Series C (Applied Statistics), 68(5), pp.1305-1326."
+Journal of the Royal Statistical Society: Series C (Applied Statistics), 68(5), pp.1305-1326. [https://doi.org/10.1111/rssc.12369](https://doi.org/10.1111/rssc.12369)"

 Code to run the local Bayesian modeling on the EEG data using the package SpikeSlabEEG.